marcus-leung/Slug-Fund-Investment-Group-Website/README.md

 ## Contact
 If you have any questions, suggestions, or concerns, please feel free to reach out to us at [slugsfundig@gmail.com](mailto:slugsfundig@gmail.com) or connect with us on [Discord](https://discord.gg/zcm5rgkrRS).

+# For developer
+- To run locally: npm run
+- To build: npm run build